Connect with us

 Developments in the outskirts of the city are therefore looking more sensible and attractive to both developers and home buyers, especially now that there have been major improvements to road networks.

-Latest market data indicates that there has been an upsurge in construction of new housing units in Syokimau, Kiambu, Thika, Kajiado, Naivasha and other smaller towns – a trend that is expected to increase land prices in these areas.
+The latest market data indicates that there has been an upsurge in the construction of new housing units in Syokimau, Kiambu, Thika, Kajiado, Naivasha, and other smaller towns – a trend that is expected to increase land prices in these areas.

 “Recent investments in infrastructure are opening up outlying areas, lowering the costs to developers and raising the value of property in smaller towns,” Luesby said.